-With social media platforms like Facebook, Twitter, Instagram, and now Snapchat, creating a visual identity has become more important than ever for brands.
-Every second, tens of thousands of tweets, Instagram posts, and Snapchats are shared, and your brand is supposed to get ahead of all that traffic to make an impact on its followers.
+With the rise of social media platforms like Facebook, Twitter, Instagram, and now Snapchat, establishing a distinct visual identity has become crucial for brands.
+Each passing moment witnesses a staggering influx of tweets, Instagram posts, and Snapchats, making it imperative for your brand to stand out amidst this constant stream of content and leave a lasting impression on your followers.

-The idea is to create a visual identity for your brand which is so recognizable that your followers shouldn’t even have to check the handle to see who it’s posted by, they should automatically know it’s you.
+The key lies in crafting a visual identity for your brand that is so unmistakable that your followers won’t even need to check the handle to know it’s your content.
+They should immediately recognize it as yours.

-Visual assets like your brand’s photos, videos, illustrations, and infographics are a fundamental part of how your brand story is communicated to your audience.
-A great example of this is Dropbox, the cloud-based file sharing platform.
-Dropbox consistently uses hand-sketched style graphics across their communication platforms, from their email marketing and even on their Instagram account.
+Visual assets such as photos, videos, illustrations, and infographics play a pivotal role in conveying your brand’s narrative to your audience.
+An excellent illustration of this is Dropbox, a cloud-based file sharing platform.
+Dropbox employs a consistent hand-drawn style in their communication channels, including email marketing and their Instagram account.

 Since Chobani’s customers use their yogurt in preparing food too, the company used Pinterest to post different recipes that can be made with their products.
-On the board ‘Dishing with Chobani’, the company posts visual recipes on a regular basis and needless to say, they are all very well received.
+On the board ‘Dishing with Chobani’, the company posts visual recipes regularly and needless to say, they are all very well received.

-What you can learn from Chobani – No matter what you are posting about, it’s important to keep the focus on your brand’s main message.
+What you can learn from Chobani – Regardless of what you are posting about, it’s important to keep the focus on your brand’s main message.

 What you can learn from Salesforce: Pairing beautiful visuals and graphics with your articles will ensure that you have compelling, engaging and shareable content.